Viglino/ol-ext/doc/doc.md

 See [Openlayers quickstart](https://openlayers.org/doc/quickstart.html) to create an Openlayers project.

-In the `main.js` file add ol-ext classes
+In the `main.js` file add ol-ext classes:
 ```javascript
 // Import the layer switcher control
 import LayerSwitcher from "ol-ext/control/LayerSwitcher"